 Fr.
 Dailey inaugurated the John Cardinal Foley Chair of Homiletics & Social Communications at Saint Charles Borromeo Seminary (Philadelphia, PA) in 2013-2014.
 He currently teaches Theology and directs the Salesian Center for Faith & Culture at DeSales University (Center Valley, PA).
-This article is adapted from a series of blog posts at www.semcasual.org.
+This article is adapted from a series of blog posts at www.semcasual.org that comment on a conference to European bishops by Fr.
+Antonio Spadaro, S.J.